 The record for water abstraction (Figure 1) is based on 5 minute average flows, rather than instantaneous values.
 This is undertaken to prevent short term spikes within the data set as a process of when the pumps are reversed into backwash mode or restarted, as this may give rise to transient water surges in the pipelines which may represent breaches of the abstraction consent.

-Figure 1 Patea River flow at Skinner Road (m3/s July 2016- June 2017
+Figure 1 Patea River flow at Skinner Road m3/second 1 July 2017-1 July 2018